 Lung Cancer : A study done by Hubei University of Medicine, China highlighted that quercetin may inhibit the proliferation and cancer spread of human Non-Small Cell Lung Cancer cell lines.
 (Yan Dong et al, Med Sci Monit,.
 2020)

-Prostate Cancer : A study done by the researchers from the University of Madras in India and the Pukyong National University in South Korea found that quercetin may reduce prostate cancer cell survival in preclinical animal models, and may also inhibit the proliferative and anti-apoptotic proteins, indicating its potential to prevent the risk of prostate cancer.
+Prostate Cancer : A study done by the researchers from the University of Madras in India and the Pukyong National University in South Korea found that quercetin may reduce prostate cancer cell survival in preclinical animal models, and may also inhibit the proliferative and anti-apoptotic proteins, indicating possible benefits of quercetin supplements in preventing the risk of prostate cancer.
 (G Sharmila et al, Clin Nutr., 2014)

 Ovarian Cancer : A study done by the researchers from the University of Madras, India highlighted that Quercetin has the potential to inhibit human metastatic ovarian cancer cell growth.
 (Dhanaraj Teekaraman et al, Chem Biol Interact., 2019)